Critical population and error threshold on the sharp peak landscape for the Wright-Fisher model: Approximating processes

-To conclude, we use the monotonicity of $(Z_n)_{n\geq 0}$ and we combine the three previous estimates.
-The values $h,t$ do not depend on $m$, and there exists a positive constant $c$ depending on $\eta,h$ such that, for $m$ large enough,
+To conclude, we use the monotonicity of $(Z_n)_{n\geq0}$, and we combine the three previous estimates.
+The values $h,t$ do not depend on $m$, and there exists a positive constant $c$ depending on $\eta,h$ such that, asymptotically,